AlexHeckendorn/CDH-Task-F2022-Alex-Heck/README.md

 Repo containing source code for the task sent.

-This repo contains 2 smimlar but ever so different source codes.
+This repo contains 2 similar but ever so different source codes.

 **"CDH-Task-F2022-Alex-Heck-Code1"**